 UKRIO has amassed significant and unique expertise as the only dedicated research integrity organisation in the UK.
-We were established not only to address research misconduct but also to promote and support good research practice and related fields such as research ethics, research governance, integrity in research design, integrity in collaborative research and good practice in publication and authorship.
-The support we provide extends across all academic disciplines as it has done since our inception.
-While we promote common approaches to common situations, we provide specialist, subject-specific expertise whenever necessary.
+We promote and support good research practice and related fields such as research ethics, research governance, integrity in research design and collaborative research, and good practice in publication and authorship.
+We help address mistakes and allegations of fraud and misconduct.

 A PDF summary of this page is available here: Examples of the services for UKRIO subscribers

-Many leading universities have decided to subscribe to UKRIO.
-NHS organisations, private sector research institutions, charities and learned societies are also welcome, as are research institutions from outside the UK.
+We welcome enquiries from any type of research organisation: universities, NHS organisations, independent research institutes, private sector research institutions, charities and learned societies, and we also have associate members from outside the UK.
 If you would like to subscribe to UKRIO or request further information, please contact us.